Legal Virtual Assistant | Hire a Paralegal for Lawyers

 Guardrails we implement during onboarding:

-• Data privacy awareness for GDPR and CCPA, where relevant
+- Data privacy awareness for GDPR, CCPA, and HIPAA, where relevant to your client base and practice area

 The Outcomes Firms Track